Easy Peach Cobbler

 - Preheat oven to 375º.

-- Melt butter in large baking dish.
+- Melt butter in a large baking dish.
 In a medium bowl, whisk together the flour, sugar, baking powder, and salt.
 Mix in milk until just combined and pour over butter.

 - Combine sugar, lemon juice, and the sliced peaches in a large pan.
-Cook, stirring constantly, until sugar melts and mixture boils.
+Cook, stirring constantly, until sugar melts and the mixture boils.
 Mix in cinnamon to taste.
 Pour over batter without stirring.

 - Bake for about 45 minutes or until golden brown and bubbly.